mike-ward/mike-ward.github.io/_posts/2013-09-23-keyboard-handling-in-wpf-popup-class.md

       ...
     </Popup>

-(_controls:PopupAllowKeyboardInput.IsEnabled="True"_ is the attached behavior)
+(`controls:PopupAllowKeyboardInput.IsEnabled="True"` is the attached behavior)

-In the example above, I've bound the Escape key to the standard, "Close" command.
-The _CloseCommandHandler_ is implemented in the Popup control (not shown).
+In the example above, I've bound the Escape key to the standard, `Close` command.
+The `CloseCommandHandler` is implemented in the `Popup` control (not shown).

 A couple of notes on the code.

-  * Setting, _Focusable = "True"_, on the Popup instance does not work.
-Using the Popup Child control as focusable does work.
+  * Setting, `Focusable = "True"`, on the `Popup` instance does not work.
+Using the `Popup` Child control as focusable does work.
-  * The _Opened_ event in the Popup class fires before the Child control is visible.
+  * The `Opened` event in the `Popup` class fires before the Child control is visible.
 The Child control must be visible to receive focus.
-  * _IsVisibleChanged_ never fires on the Popup instance.
-This is why the _IsVisibleChanged_ event of the Child control is hooked.
+  * `IsVisibleChanged` never fires on the Popup instance.
+This is why the `IsVisibleChanged` event of the Child control is hooked.